alisinisterra/alisinisterra/README.md

 - 👋 Hi, I’m Ali
-- 👀 I’m interested in EVERYTHING: Music, Books, Tech, Food...
+- 👀 i’m interested in EVERYTHING...
-- 🌱 I’m currently learning how to code in JS
+- 🌱 i’m currently learning how to code in JS
-- 💞️ I’m looking to collaborate on anything!
-- 📫 How to reach me: 📧haidarsinisterra@gmail.com Skype:sinisterrarojashaidarali
+- 📫 how to reach me: 📧haidarsinisterra@gmail.com Skype:sinisterrarojashaidarali

 <!---
 Bluehaidar/Bluehaidar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.